itsalirahimi/ground_truth_generation/README.md

 ```
 [//]:# "TODO: The <bag-file-dir> must be the <save-dir>"

 4. When the output image of *telloGTGeneration.py* is shown.
 Hit **A** key the first time you saw a marker in the robot's camera view.
 This position will be considered as the initial point of the drone pose.
+Note that, the **A** key must be hit when a marker is detected.

 5. Meanwhile, in a new terminal, run the following so that you can see the poses obtained from markers along with the drone odometry plot.